NBC's Peacock streaming service: Everything to know

 - Code 404, a cop comedy.

-- Hitmen, a sitcom about inept contract killers starring Mel Giedroyc and Sue Perkins, best know as the former hosts of The Great British Bake Off.
+- Hitmen, a sitcom about inept contract killers, starring Mel Giedroyc and Sue Perkins, best known as the former hosts of The Great British Bake Off.

 - Five Bedrooms, about five people who buy a house together.